SSL Certificate and ServBay CA Troubleshooting

 and ServBay Public CA

-haven’t been properly installed and trusted.
-The cause may be:
+have not been properly installed and trusted.
+This may be due to:

-- The ServBay root certificate wasn’t added to your system’s trust store.
+- The ServBay root certificate not being added to the system's trust list.

-- You previously used the same domain name (e.g.,
+- You previously used the same domain name (such as

 myapp.test

-) in another local development environment (like MAMP or Laravel Herd), causing their certificates to conflict with ServBay’s, or their own certificate system had issues resulting in your browser caching the wrong trust information or certificates.
+) in other local development environments (like MAMP or Laravel Herd).
+Certificates from these tools may conflict with ServBay's certificates, or their own certificate system may have issues, causing your browser to cache incorrect trust info or certificates.

 - Open ServBay

-- Navigate to Settings and find the ServBay Root CA section.
+- Navigate to Settings and locate the ServBay Root CA section.

-- Click Reinstall ServBay Root CA. ServBay will attempt to automatically repair the installation and trust of the root certificate.
+- Click Reinstall ServBay Root CA. ServBay will attempt to automatically resolve root certificate installation and trust issues.

-- Completely close and reopen your browser (make sure all browser windows and processes are closed to clear cached SSL state).
+- Completely close and reopen your browser (make sure all windows and processes are shut down to clear cached SSL state).

-This usually means there are old, conflicting, or invalid certificates on your system—especially if you previously generated certificates for the same domain name using other tools (such as MAMP or Herd).
+This usually means there are old, conflicting, or invalid certificates on your system, especially if you previously used other tools (such as MAMP or Herd) to generate certificates for the same domain name.

-- Open macOS Keychain Access (found in "Applications" > "Utilities").
+- macOS: Open the Keychain Access application (find it under "Applications" > "Utilities").

-- In the search bar at the top right, enter the problem domain name (e.g.,
+- In the search box at the top right, enter the domain name causing issues (for example,

 myapp.test

 ).
-If you’re unsure, search for keywords such asmamp
+If you're unsure, try searching for keywords likemamp

 orherd

-to find related Certificate Authorities. - At the top, filter by Certificates.
+to look for related certificate authorities. - At the top, filter by Certificates.

-- From the search results, locate all SSL certificates related to your domain.
-Pay close attention to the Issuer—look for
+- In the search results, look for all SSL certificates associated with the domain.
+Pay special attention to the issuer—whether it's

 ServBay User CA